top of page

 Baboons at Monkey Hill in London Zoo (source: Meister Drucke)

-But the fear of baboon violence has a long shadow, and it is used to maintain projects such as the one at Nürnberg Zoo.
-And this brings us to thinking about what zoos, and related establishments like aquariums, do.
-Zoos create opportunities to turn animals into spectacles, to research them, to sell them, and to kill them.
+The fear of baboon violence casts a long shadow.
+It is used to justify projects like the one at Nürnberg Zoo.
+This brings us to consider what zoos, and related establishments like aquariums, actually do.
+Zoos create opportunities to turn animals into spectacles, to research them, to sell them, and, unfortunately, to kill them.
 Zoos kill animals.
-I have spoken about Marius the giraffe many times on the show, a giraffe who was killed because his genetics were no longer valued and who was then publicly dissected before being fed to lions.
-Stories such as Marius and the Baboons draw attention to the absurdity of zoos as places of care.
-Many animals die at zoos.
+I have spoken about Marius the giraffe many times on the show.
+Marius was killed because his genetics were no longer valued and was then publicly dissected before being fed to lions.
+Stories like Marius and the baboons highlight the absurdity of zoos as places of care.
+Many animals die in zoos.
 Between 3,000-5,000 “surplus” animals are killed in zoos in Europe each year.
-Working with the lower estimate that is at least 30,000 animals a decade.
+Working with the lower estimate, that is at least 30,000 animals a decade.

-Activists in Nürnberg protested the killing of the baboons and have lamented the logics used by the zoo to do so.
-While zoo management says that they still have three too many baboons for the enclosure, they will leave the numbers as is.
-Two important words are missing, they will leave the numbers as is for now.
-Before killing the female baboons, zoo authorities checked if any of them were pregnant.
-There have been concerns over the size of the troop for years and activists have criticized the poor management of baboon breeding at the facility.
-If the animals are having sex, then they will have babies, and the troop will continue to grow, once again becoming too large for the enclosure and prompting more death.
-Zoo management says it has tried to use contraception on the baboons but with little effect.
+Activists in Nürnberg protested the killing of the baboons and lamented the logics used by the zoo to justify such actions.
+While zoo management claims they still have three too many baboons for the enclosure, they will leave the numbers as is.
+Two important words are missing: they will leave the numbers as is for now.
+Before killing the female baboons, zoo authorities checked if any were pregnant.
+Concerns over the size of the troop have persisted for years.
+Activists have criticized the poor management of baboon breeding at the facility.
+If the animals are having sex, they will have babies.
+The troop will continue to grow, once again becoming too large for the enclosure and prompting more death.
+Zoo management states they have tried to use contraception on the baboons, but with little effect.

-It is important to dwell on the reproduction of animals in zoos.
-Reproduction and breeding programs point to another significant way in which the lives and bodies of animals are controlled in these spaces.
-Zoos are often touted as important sites of conservation because they are said to safeguard against the loss of biodiversity and the extinction of species.
+It is crucial to dwell on the reproduction of animals in zoos.
+Breeding programs highlight another significant way in which the lives and bodies of animals are controlled in these spaces.
+Zoos are often touted as important sites of conservation.
+They are said to safeguard against the loss of biodiversity and the extinction of species.
 To do this, some zoos still capture wild animals, but most rely on captive breeding programs.
 Breeding animals and trading their genetic materials are central to the business models of zoos.
-Finding the exact figures for how much money specific zoos make, or even how much revenue is generated from a nation’s zoos, is difficult.
-Nonetheless, it is projected that zoos and aquariums in Europe will make at least US$6.66bn in 2025 rising to US$7.02bn by 2030.
-The historical framing of zoos as places of education and conservation is not entirely transparent about zoos economic objectives.
+Finding exact figures for how much money specific zoos make, or even how much revenue is generated from a nation’s zoos, is challenging.
+Nonetheless, it is projected that zoos and aquariums in Europe will make at least US$6.66bn in 2025, rising to US$7.02bn by 2030.
+The historical framing of zoos as places of education and conservation does not fully disclose their economic objectives.

 Guinea baboons (Source: New England Primate Conservancy)